scisor/OCR-FOPL_Datasets/README.md

 &forall; | &exist; | &and; | &rarr; | &harr; | &not; |

-DataSets are divided in 2 group folders according to the resizing of every normalized character: 28x28 and 35x35. <br /> Each group has 3 files: the original Trainset file, a TestSet file and an extra Trainset file of all rotated characters.
+DataSets are divided in 2 group folders according to the resizing of every normalized character: 28x28 and 35x35. <br /> Each folder has a compressed .7z file that can be uncompressed with '7zip' open-source program.<br />
+Each compressed data-file contains 3 files: the original Trainset file, a TestSet file and an extra Trainset file of all rotated characters.

 The form of Datasets is headless .csv (comma separated values) files with the following structure: <br />
 -In 28x28 Datasets each row is consisted of 784 binary values in decimal representation (sample) followed by 67 binary values (label). <br />